kaiser-rpg/KaiserRPG.github.io/pages/rule/damage/type.md

 **Dark**: Shadowy energies are common sources of this damage type.

 ## Resistance Group
 Damage Types in this Group are usually only done as part of a failed Resistance Check.
-Armor against these types of damage only apply to a Resistance Check that deals their damage and not to the roll to be hit by a Resistance Attack.
+Armor against these types of damage only apply to a Resistance Check that deals their damage and not to the roll to be hit by an effect power.

 **Atomic**: This is damage done at the atomic level.
 Your atoms being rearranged or acidic substances are common sources of this damage.